ryanthayes/top-etch-a-sketch/README.md

 ## Overview

-The goal of the project was to o build a browser version of something between a sketchpad and an Etch-A-Sketch.
-The project required a deep dive into DOM manipulation and customizing aspects of the etc-a-sketch app based on user input for things such as pixel size of the canvas, choosing custom colors to draw with, and resetting (shaking) the canvas.
+The goal of the project was to build a browser version of something between a sketchpad and an Etch-A-Sketch.
+The project required a deep dive into DOM manipulation and customizing aspects of the etch-a-sketch app based on user input for things such as pixel size of the canvas, choosing custom colors to draw with, and resetting (shaking) the canvas.

 ### Features